Search

 Bomb threats represent a serious and deadly situation that can quickly turn tragic.
 The destructive potential of even a small device must be seriously considered.
 Any citizen that receives a bomb threat over the phone should immediately evacuate the location and notify the police from a neighbor’s house or a business.
 Only conventional telephones should be used, because cellular telephone transmissions have the potential to detonate a bomb.

 When a bomb threat is called in to you, attempt to keep the caller on the line as long as possible.
-Ask him to repeat the message and be sure to record every word spoken.
-If the caller does not indicate the location of the bomb or the time of possible detonation, you should ask him for this information.
-It is a good idea to inform the caller that the building is occupied and the detonation of a bomb could result in death or serious injury to innocent people.
-As you attempt to keep the caller on the line, listen for any particular background noises such as motors running, background music, and other noise, which may give a clue as to the location of the caller.
-As you are gathering information about the caller write down as much information as possible.
-When the police arrive at your location, be prepared to give an accurate description of the caller's voice.
-As the caller speaks, listen closely to the voice quality, for any regional accents, and for any speech impediments the caller might possess.
+Ask him/her to repeat the message and be sure to record every word spoken.
+If the caller does not indicate the location of the bomb or the time of possible detonation, you should ask him/her for this information.
+It is a good idea to inform the caller that the building is occupied, and the detonation of a bomb could result in death or serious injury to innocent people.
+As you attempt to keep the caller on the line, listen for any particular background noises such as motors running, background music, and any other noise which may give a clue as to the location of the caller.
+As you are gathering information about the caller, write down as much information as possible (Click here to download a bomb threat checklist).
+When the police arrive at your location, be prepared to give an accurate description of the caller’s voice.
+As the caller speaks, listen closely to

 What should I do if I find a possible bomb or explosive device?

 If any suspicious object is located, THE DEVICE SHOULD NOT BE TOUCHED OR DISTURBED UNDER ANY CIRCUMSTANCE.
 Immediately evacuate the location and notify the police from a neighbor’s house or a business.
-Only conventional telephones should be used as cellular telephone transmissions have the potential to detonate a bomb.
+Only conventional telephones should be used, as cellular telephone transmissions have the potential to detonate a bomb.

 Are fireworks considered explosive devices?

 Fireworks are considered explosive devices, and they are extremely dangerous.
-Every year numerous children and adults are injured or burned as a result of playing with fireworks.
+Every year, numerous children and adults are injured or burned as a result of “playing” with fireworks.
 Fireworks are dangerous and illegal within the city limits of Los Angeles.